 Daughtery had already been restoring another painting at the Uniontown courthouse when Leskinen, a judge in the Fayette County Court of Common Pleas, asked if he would also clean Zaykosky’s grist mill rendering.
 After taking a look, Daugherty said the artwork clearly was in need of cleaning.
 It later occurred to him that this would be a good project for his Art 010 class, Introduction to Visual Studies; Pictorial Space and the Principles of Visual Organization.

-Responding to their instructor’s request were five volunteers: Anna Tale, Ryan Gesso, Mary Wallace, Kori Whitehead, and John Yohman.
+Responding to their instructor’s request were five volunteers: Anna Tale, Ryan Gesso, Mara Wallace, Kori Whitehead, and John Yohman.
 The students used face masks, gloves, cotton cloth, and a picture cleaning solvent in a room that was properly ventilated for paint fumes, in accordance with a safety data sheet issued by the Penn State Department of Environmental Health and Safety.

 “We took every precaution to protect the students from any risk relative to the materials used,” noted Daugherty, who said that because there was potential to damage the painting, they had to pay special attention to the color on the cloth used to apply the cleaning solvent.